Why is your horse a hard keeper?

 - Dental issues.
 Horse teeth are continually growing and wearing down.
 They can form waves, hooks, have abscesses, and have all sorts of issues that make chewing and digesting food difficult and sometimes painful.

 - Parasite issues.
 Worms will interfere with his digestion, steal nutrients and create blocks, even to the point of colic.
-A simple fecal exam from your Veterinarian can test for worms that are actively shedding.
+A fecal egg test will find worms that are actively shedding eggs.
 Your Veterinarian can also advise you on worming schedules for your climate and area.

 - Metabolic issues.
-There are loads of conditions related to metabolism (like Cushing’s) which can be addressed by your Veterinarian.
+There are loads of conditions related to metabolism, like Cushing’s disease (aka PPID) and also Equine Metabolic Syndrome which can be addressed by your Veterinarian.

 - Other diseases.
 Cancers and other diseases can contribute to “hard keeping”.
 Your Veterinarian may want to run some blood work to check organ functions and look for signs of disease and/or infections.

 - Ulcers.
-These bad boys are gastric or handgut (location dependent).
+These bad boys are gastric or hindgut or both.
 Many of us are familiar with endoscopy looking for gastric ulcers, don’t overlook hindgut ulcers which can also be treated.
 Your Veterinarian will be able to help you determine if your horse may have ulcers or not and then put a plan into place for healing and future prevention.

 - Malnutrition.
 Your horse’s diet may be lacking calories, minerals, vitamins.
 Simply adding calories may not do the trick.
 Older horses have trouble absorbing nutrients and therefore may not be getting what they need.
 Equine Nutritionists and your Veterinarian can help you and your horse!